AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/manage-projects/project-metrics.md

 ---
 # Overview of project metrics

-Project metrics give you a general view in chart format about how your project is performing.
+Project metrics give you a general view in chart format about how a project is performing.

 ## Access requirements